Big game investment outlook is mixed as demand and fear rise

 “Gaming is about disposable time, not necessarily disposable income,” Sanderson said.
 “Gaming has been eating into the share of disposable time.
 And now that people have more disposable time, they’re playing more games.
 People are spending more money in games as well.”

-Cheung, whose fund has investments across several continents, agreed with Sanderson but added the big question is what happens after this initial surge for gaming in the pandemic.
+Cheung, whose fund has investments across several continents, agreed with Sanderson but added the big question is what happens after this initial surge of gaming in the pandemic.
 The increase will last for a few months, but he is watching how the high unemployment rate tricks down to impact disposable income and game sales.

 “We don’t have a good measuring stick from historical recessions or historical events,” Cheung said.
 “I’m keeping a good eye on in-app purchases, [costs per mile] CPMs as marketing companies pull their spending on ads, as well as premium titles.
 Will consumers become more price sensitive to a $60 premium title or spend $1 or $2 in a free-to-play game?”